reacton-js/reacton/README.md

 }
 ```

-If the component is created in the &lt;template&gt; tags, then the static property **template** is not specified:
+If the component is created in the &lt;template&gt; tags, then the static property **template** is not specified.
+The HTML content of the component is determined by the content of this tag:

 ```html
 <!-- create component template MyComponent -->